-The algorithms for the small parsimony problem allow us to evaluate any given tree topology.
-Therefore a naive algorithm suggests itself: In principle we can solve the small parsimony problem for all possible tree topologies, and the one(s) with lowest cost will be the most parsimonious tree(s).
-As we have already seen, the number of different trees grows superexponentially with the number of taxa; therefore an exhaustive enumeration is in practice infeasible for more than about 12 taxa.
+The algorithms for the Small Parsimony Problem allow us to evaluate any given tree topology.
+Therefore a naive algorithm suggests itself: In principle we can solve the Small Parsimony Problem for all possible trees, and the one(s) with lowest cost will be the most parsimonious tree(s).
+As we have already seen, the number of different trees grows super-exponentially with the number of taxa; therefore an exhaustive enumeration is in practice infeasible for more than about 12 taxa.
 However, the advantage would be that we get all most parsimonious trees if there are several equally good solutions.

-6.2.2 Branch-and-Bound Heuristic.
+6.2.2 Running time heuristics